nonbinary-duck/texture-jinn/readme.md

 Nodes will be automatically marked as baked but it is possible to manually mark nodes as baked, but manually assigning a node as baked will result in a loss of animation fidelity.

+#### Vertex shaders and 3D model manipulation

+I plan on the program having built-in functionality with vertex shaders, tesselation and a marching cube algorithm, both with the intention making it very easy to create procedural 3D terrain in TextureJinn.

 #### API

 There will be a general C# api and one built optimised for use in unity 3d.